konstellation-io/website/content/en/docs/KRE/installation/gke/index.md

 ## Get Ingress Controller hostname

-First of all you need to know the name of the ELB where we have to point our DNS entry.
+First of all you need to know the name of the ELB where we have to point your DNS entry.
 With the below command you will get name of this Load Balancer.

 ```bash
 kubectl -n kube-system get svc -l app=nginx-ingress,component=controller -o jsonpath="{.items[0].status.loadBalancer.ingress[0].ip}"